young again - helping you feel younger

 Dr. Perricone is a Gasbag -Roger Mason

+He is totally clueless about natural hormone balance.
+He knows even less about supplements than he does about diet.
+That doesn’t stop him from preaching about that though.
+He tells you to take four supplements a day.
 Vitamin E, and he is very correct here.
-He wants you to take huge megadoses of vitamin C. This will just acidify your blood and make you sickly.
+He wants you to take huge megadoses of vitamin C. This will just acidify your blood, and make you sickly.
 We only need 60 mg of vitamin C every day.
 If you want to take a supplement do not take more than 250 mg.
-Megadoses of anything are bad for you including sex, sunshine, oxygen and anything else (again, please see the library articles).
-Next he recommends alpha lipoic acid, which is a wonderful supplement everyone over 40 should take.
+Mega-doses of anything are bad for you including sex, sunshine, oxygen and everything else.
+Next, he recommends alpha lipoic acid, which is a wonderful supplement everyone over 40 should take.
 The problem is that he says to take a mere 50 mg.
 This simply isn't going to do it at all.
 400 mg is the correct dose.
-Lastly, he want you to take DMAE.
+Lastly, he wants you to take DMAE.
 This enjoyed brief popularity almost 20 years ago, until people found out it simply didn't work.
 There is simply no science behind DMAE, no studies in the international literature.
-If DMAE had any benefits after all these decades the studies would be there and people would be taking it.
+If DMAE had any benefits after all these de-cades the studies would be there and people would be taking it.
+He is completely clueless about the other proven supplements such as flax oil, CoQ10, beta glucan, beta-sitosterol, ALC, vitamin D and all the rest of them Hormones don’t even occur to him.
+He’s too clueless.

 Click here to return to the article library.